-- 4. Referring to see Figure 6-8a or 6-8b, below, remove the 5/8-11 hex nuts and washers from the upper head, and then remove the upper head, the copper upper Head-Liner and gaskets. - 5.
+- 4. Referring to see Figure 6-8, below, remove the 5/8-11 hex nuts and washers from the upper head, and then remove the upper head, the copper upper Head-Liner and gasket(s). - 5.
 Pull the baffle assembly out of the chamber, exposing the heat exchanger tubes. - 6.
 Inspect and clean the heat exchanger tubes of scale and clean all gasket surfaces thoroughly before reassembling the upper head.
 Refer to Section 6.8.1 for heat exchanger cleaning instructions.
-AERCO recommends that a NEW gasket be used when reassembling. - 7.
+AERCO recommends that a new gasket be used when reassembling. - 7.
 Place two Baffle Spacer strips (P/N 49274, included with kit # 24427-TAB) on top of the heat exchanger tubes, one on either side. - 8.
 Rotate the baffle assembly so that the threaded studs will be away from the sensor and water outlet and then push it down into the heat exchanger until it comes in firm contact with the Baffle Spacer strips.
 The thickness of these strips (1/8") represents the correct gap between the baffle assembly and the heat exchanger tubes.
 They are soluble and will dissolve quickly when the unit is restarted. - 9.
-Place the Head gasket (P/N 81205) on top of the heat exchanger shell flange.
-Note, both OLDER and NEWER configurations will use this single gasket. - 10.
-If necessary, use a straight edge to adjust the threaded rods until the tops of the spindle caps are aligned with the top surface of the Head gasket.
+Place the Head gasket (P/N 81205) on top of the heat exchanger shell flange. - 10.
+Place a straight edge on top of the Head gasket, then adjust the threaded rods until the tops of the spindle caps are aligned with the bottom of the straight edge.
 If the caps protrude above the top edge of the Head gasket, it may damage the copper upper Head Liner. - 11.
 Place the copper upper Head Liner on, aligning the holes with the 5/8-11 X 3-3/4" (9.53 cm) studs. - 12.
 Replace the nuts and washers on the 5/8-11 X 3-3/4" (9.53 cm) studs. - 13.
 Cross tighten the nuts to approximately 75 ft.-lb.
 (101 Nm) torque to obtain a uniform seating, then progressively tighten the nuts to 200 ft.-lb.
 (271 Nm) torque. - 14.
 Close the drain valve and reopen the inlet, outlet, and recirculation valve.